-Conclusion and future works

 MaCFE was designed and developed with the intention of providing corpus linguistic researchers and ESP/EAP practitioners in Malaysia, with the avenue to expand the research field and the resource for the development of local-based ESP/EAP curriculum and teaching and learning materials.
-In addition, the establishment of MaCFE an impetus the development of other specialized corpora, which consequently would benefit not only the researchers and language practitioners, but also professionals and stakeholders in the respective sectors.
+In addition, it is hoped that the establishment of MaCFE will provide an impetus for the development of other specialized corpora, which consequently would benefit not only the researchers and language practitioners, but also professionals and stakeholders in the respective sectors.

-Acknowledgment
+ACKNOWLEDGEMENT

 This study was funded by Ministry of Higher Education (Malaysia) and Universiti Teknologi MARA (UiTM) under Research Acculturation Grant Scheme (RAGS) (RAGS/1/2014/SSI01/UITM/2).

+REFERENCES

 Ain Nadzimah, A., & Rosli, T. (2002).
 The sociolinguistics of banking: Language use in enhancing capacities and opportunities.
 Pertanika Journal of Social Sciences & Humanities, 10 (2), 109-116.

-References

 Aksan, Y., & Aksan, M. (2009).
 Building a National Corpus of Turkish: Design and implementation.
 Working Papers in Corpus-Based Linguistics and Language Education, 3, 299–310.

 Ang, L. H., Hajar Abdul Rahim, K. H. Tan & Khazriyati Salehuddin.
 (2011).
 Collocations in Malaysian English learners' writing: A corpus-based error analysis.
 3L: The Southeast Asian Journal of English Language Studies 17 (special issue), 31–44.